geshan/geshan.github.com/posts/2024-07-04-deno-docker.md

 <img class="center" loading="lazy" src="/images/deno-docker/05deno-on-docker.jpg" title="Result of Deno Fresh template change" alt="Result of Deno Fresh template change">

-In the next step, you will Dockerize the Deno Fresh app.
+In the next step, you will dockerize the Deno Fresh app.

 ### Step 3: Dockerize Deno Fresh

-To Dockerize your Deno Fresh you will add a file called `Dockerfle` at the root of the project with the following contents:
+To dockerize your Deno Fresh app, you will add a file called `Dockerfile` at the root of the project with the following contents:

 ```bash
 FROM denoland/deno:alpine-1.44.4